- Associate Certified Coach (ACC) of the International Coaching Federation

 The effect was not only huge internally, it also had impact externally: The German weekly “Die Zeit” covered us in May 2018.
 We were a finalist of the XING New Work Award 2020.
 I began to consult to other organizations on a similar path, both social startups and businesses.

 I trained to become an executive coach, to connect even better my leadership experience with inner work.
-The training was certified by the International Coaching Federation (ACTP), which is considered the gold standard in the industry.
-Since then, I coach executives from the for-profit and the non-profit world.
+Today, I am an Associate Certified Coach of the International Coaching Federation, which is considered the gold standard in the industry.

 In 2020 I co-founded the “Inner Work Alliance“.
 It consists of experienced entrepreneurs and coaches who have lived self-organisation for many years – and who want to provide other organizations with a tangible experience of these new leadership cultures.